microsoft/fast/packages/fast-tooling-react/README.md

 ### Drag and drop

 Drag and drop is provided to the `Form` using the `react-dnd` package as well as the `HTML5Backend`.
-If you are using `react-dnd` somewhere else and need to implement the backend once, use the secondary export `BareForm`.
+If you are using `react-dnd` somewhere else and need to implement the backend once, use the secondary export `ModularForm`.

 ### Using form control plugins